-Cardona scraps DeVos plan to give partial debt relief to students defrauded by colleges
+Cardona scraps DeVos policy, will fully cancel debt of many students defrauded by colleges

 Under Cardona’s leadership, the department will revive the Obama-era policy.
 Borrowers whose claims have been approved, including those who previously received partial loan relief, will have a path to a full loan discharge.
 The department will reimburse any amounts paid on the loans, request credit bureaus to remove negative reporting tied to the debt and reinstate federal aid eligibility, officials said.

 Eligible borrowers will be notified in the coming weeks, according to the department.
-All of the approved claims subject to the new policy attended for-profit colleges.
+All of the approved claimants subject to the new policy attended for-profit colleges.

 The new policy only applies to claims that have been approved to date, not any that are still under review or those have been rejected.
 A senior department official told reporters Thursday the agency is reviewing the best approach for those claims going forward.